Click below to read what YOU made possible in 2014-2015!

 - 95% of children who participate in programs at TRM pass to the next grade level.

-- More than 200 youth in grades 6-12 participate in the Believe & Achieve youth and scholarship program and complete more than 4,000 hours of community service.
+- 245 youth in grades 6-12 participate in the Believe & Achieve youth and scholarship program and complete nearly 5,000 hours of community service.

 - Over 175 families complete more than 10,500 volunteer hours at TRM or in the community.